OUR TEAM

 Ana is a first-generation, pre-law student at the University of California, Berkeley pursuing a Bachelor's in Political Science and a minor in Human Rights.
 She will be pursuing law school after graduating from UC Berkeley in the Spring of 2023, as she aspires to become an immigration attorney.
 As a Legal Assistant, Ana contributes to CCIJ’s legal services by creating accessible pro se packets for unrepresented individuals, advocating for abolition, providing administrative office assistance, and requesting medical information for immigrants in detention.

-Prior to working for CCIJ, Ana interned for Open Immigration Legal Services and facilitated work permit applications, asylum brief drafts, legal document translations, and corroborated asylum claims.
-She also currently works at the Human Right Center at Berkeley Law as an administrative assistant and representative for Asociación ProBusqueda in El Salvador.
-Asociación ProBusqueda specializes in DNA reunification of families affected both directly and indirectly by the civil war.
-She facilitates meetings with the organization and adoptees, provides translation and interpretation services, and assists in campaigns and publishing reports.
-At the Center, she also supports the Health & Human Rights Program by assisting vulnerable communities impacted by trafficking through interpretation and translation services.
+Prior to working for CCIJ, Ana interned for Open Immigration Legal Services and worked at the Human Right Center at Berkeley Law as an administrative assistant and representative for Asociación ProBusqueda in El Salvador.
+The Asociación specializes in DNA reunification of families affected both directly and indirectly by the civil war.
+At the Center, she also supported the Health & Human Rights Program by assisting vulnerable communities impacted by trafficking through interpretation and translation services.

 Ana was born and raised in Koreatown, Los Angeles, and speaks fluent Spanish.
 She attributes her drive and passion for immigrant justice to her parents’ story and perseverance as Salvadoran migrants.
 She is very proud of her Salvadoran heritage and aims to uplift folks from all communities.
 She is particularly passionate about serving immigrant communities and advocating for Central American representation in academia.